department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/claim-types/predischarge-claim.md

 #### If you're stationed in the U.S.
 You can apply online, by mail, or in-person for benefits.
 To complete the process you'll need to:
 - Turn in your service treatment records along with your application, **and**
-- Be available for a VA medical exam through 45 days from the date you apply, **and**
+- Be available for 45 days from the date you apply to have a VA medical exam, **and**
 - Finish all phases of the VA/DOD medical separation examination processes before your release from the military

 [Apply for benefits](/disability-benefits/apply/).